Effective: Anticipated Fall 2012

 Generally Prohibited Services

-Services with substantial risk to the volunteer, the university or the community are generally prohibited.
-Departments/units may contact the Office of Risk Management to request an exception to the prohibition.
-After consultation with the appropriate college, department or unit, the Office of Risk Management may grant an exception for ISU volunteer services in this highest risk category.
-ISU volunteers in this category are required to complete a Volunteer Registration Form and a more specific Volunteer Agreement.
-The following list of generally prohibited services should not be considered comprehensive:
+Certain services are generally not appropriate for volunteers and thus are prohibited (see the list below).
+Departments/units may contact Risk Management to request an exception to the prohibition.
+After consultation with the appropriate college, department or unit, Risk Management may grant an exception for ISU volunteer services in this category.

-- Services that involve electrical or maintenance/repair activities that would require university lockout/tagout procedures
+• Services that involve electrical or maintenance/repair activities that would require university lockout/tagout procedures

-- Service/maintenance procedures that require an individual to place any part of his or her body into an area where an associated danger zone exists
+• Service/maintenance procedures that require an individual to place any part of his or her body into an area where an associated danger zone exists

-- Any activity that requires the use of fall protection or safety restraints
+• Any activity that requires the use of fall protection or safety restraints

-- Entry into identified confined spaces (see Resources section for link to Confined Spaces Policy)
+• Entry into identified confined spaces (see Resources section for link to Confined Spaces Policy)

-- Any activity that is considered inappropriate for employees
+• Any activity that is considered inappropriate for employees

-- Entry into any contract or making a commitment or expenditure of university funds, including access to or use of P-Cards.
+• Entry into any contract or making a commitment or expenditure of university funds, including access to or use of P-Cards.
 Individuals who volunteer to ISU may not sign a contract on behalf of the university (see Resources section for link to Contracting Authority Policy).

-- Services that involve export controlled materials, information, commodities, technology, and software (see Resources section for link to Export Controls Policy)
+• Services that involve export controlled materials, information, commodities, technology, and software (see Resources section for link to Export Controls Policy)

-- Operation of construction-type heavy equipment (i.e. skid loader, backhoes, dump trucks, fork trucks, scissor lifts, mechanized farm equipment)
+• Operation of construction-type heavy equipment (i.e. skid loader, backhoes, dump trucks, fork trucks, scissor lifts, mechanized farm equipment)

-- Services that involve Select Agents (see Resources section for link to Select Agents and Toxins Policy)
+• Services that involve Select Agents (see Resources section for link to Select Agents and Toxins Policy)

-Special considerations when volunteers are minors
+Special considerations when volunteers are under age 18

 top